-On December 2, 2021, Aon Corporation and Aon Global Holdings plc co-issued \$500 million aggregate principal amount of 2.60% Senior Notes set to mature on December 2, 2031.
+On December 2, 2021, Aon Corporation and Aon Global Holdings plc co-issued \$500 million aggregate principal amount of 2.60% Senior Notes due December 2031.
 The Company intends to use the net proceeds of the offering for general corporate purposes.